This Oppo Enco X review is for those who are happy to buy an older pair of premium wireless earbuds so they can benefit from a healthy price drop.

-Oppo Enco X: price and battery life
+Oppo Enco X review: price and availability

 The Oppo Enco X are on sale now, and sell in the UK for £169 - although you don’t have to search particularly long or hard to find them at a modest discount.
 They’ve yet to hit retailers in the United States or Australia, but if the ¥999 price in Oppo’s home market is anything to go by then American consumers should expect to pay around $150 and Australians are looking at AU$200 or so.